-Passport service is available by appointment only at Medina, Brunswick and Lodi Libraries.
-No appointments will be made the last hour the library is open.
+Passport and Passport Photo service is available by appointment only at Medina, Brunswick and Lodi Libraries.
+The last appointment of the day is scheduled two hours before closing.

 Go to mcdl.info/Locations for library locations, phone numbers, and open hours before calling to schedule.

 Please have passport forms filled out in advance in black pen and necessary paperwork in hand upon arrival.

 Passport application forms may be picked up at the select libraries or printed from the National Passport Information Center.

 Monday - Thursday: 10:00 am - 8:00 pm

 Friday and Saturday: 10:00 am - 5:00 pm